On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of spectrally filtered quantum optimization

 Having numerically confirmed the expectation that our PPSPs are superpolynomially hard for classical and prior quantum approaches, for both exact and approximate optimization, we now present the results of our folded quantum optimization simulations.
 We simulated both the trial minimum annealing and interpolation (e.g. AQC) variations.
-In all cases we chose runtimes increased linearly in $N$, albeit with larger prefactors than in the QAOA simulations (which used $t_f = N/32$).
-A longer runtime further helps reduce the potential influence of diabatic local heating as the Hamiltonian parameters are varied.
+In all cases aside from MSFO, we chose runtimes increased linearly in $N$, albeit with larger prefactors than in the TAQC simulations (which used $t_F = N/32$).
+Following the discussion in section~\ref{nofinetune}, a longer runtime further helps reduce the potential influence of diabatic local heating as the Hamiltonian parameters are varied.
 Run and ramp times that are too short can lead to artificially poor scaling, arising from the formation of local excitations as the transverse field is turned on or off too quickly.
 This is fundamentally a different, and much more prosaic, issue, than decaying collective tunneling rates, but can be difficult to distinguish when our only measures are energy and Hamming distance from $\ket{G}$.